-Digital Technology and Innovations ICD201

-in the Changing World
+Digital Technology and Innovations in the Changing World Grade 10

-Grade 10 Open
+ICD201 Open

 Learn to design and program computer games using industry leading game development software.
 This course helps students develop cutting-edge digital technology and computer programming skills that will support them in contributing to and leading the global economic, scientific and societal innovations of tomorrow.
 Students will learn and apply coding concepts and skills to build hands-on projects and investigate artificial intelligence, cybersecurity, and other emerging digital technologies that connect to a wide range of fields and careers.
-Using critical thinking skills with a focus on digital technologies that they encounter every day, as well as the benefits and limitations of these technologies.
+Using critical thinking skills with a focus on digital citizenship, students will investigate the appropriate use and development of the digital technologies that they encounter every day, as well as the benefits and limitations of these technologies.